 Underwriters and depositors are, or have been, involved in multiple lawsuits related to securitization transactions in which SCC participated.
 These lawsuits allege or alleged a variety of claims, including violations of federal and state securities laws and common law fraud, based on alleged materially inaccurate or misleading disclosures.
 Based on information currently available to SCC, it believes that the 21 lawsuits in which notice of a claim has been made involve 38 securitization transactions with original investments of approximately \$14 billion (of which the outstanding principal amount is approximately \$4 billion).
 Because SCC has not been a party to these lawsuits (with the exception of Federal Home Loan Bank of Chicago v.
-Bank of America Funding Corporation, et al. filed in the Circuit Court of Cook County, Illinois (Case No. 10CH45033)), and has not had control of this litigation or any settlements thereof, SCC does not have precise information about the amount of damages or other remedies being asserted, the defenses to the claims in such lawsuits or the terms of any settlements of such lawsuits.
+Bank of America Funding Corporation, et al filed in the Circuit Court of Cook County, Illinois (Case No. 10CH45033)), and has not had control of this litigation or any settlements thereof, SCC does not have precise information about the amount of damages or other remedies being asserted, the defenses to the claims in such lawsuits or the terms of any settlements of such lawsuits.
 SCC therefore cannot reasonably estimate the amount of potential losses or associated fees and expenses that may be incurred in connection with such lawsuits, which may be material.
-Additional lawsuits against the underwriters or depositors may be filed in the future, and SCC may receive additional notices of claims for indemnification from underwriters or depositors with respect to existing or new lawsuits or settlements of such lawsuits.
-Certain of the notices received included, and future notices may include, a reservation of rights, which are referred to as "reserved contribution rights," that encompasses a right of contribution which may become operative if indemnification is unavailable or insufficient to cover all of the losses and expenses involved.
-We have not concluded that a loss related to any of these indemnification claims or reserved contribution rights is probable, nor have we accrued a liability related to any of these claims or rights.
+Additional lawsuits against the underwriters or depositors may be filed in the future, and SCC may receive additional notices received included, and future notices may include, a reservation of rights, which are referred to as "reserved contribution rights," that encompasses a right of contribution which may become operative if indemnification is unavailable or insufficient to cover all of the losses and expenses involved.
+We have not concluded that a loss related to any of these indemnification claims or reserved contribution rights is probable, nor have we accrued a liability related to any of these indemnification claims or reserved contribution rights is probable, nor have we accrued a liability related to any of these in